 Are Helicopters and Small Planes Safe For Children?

 Statistically, small aircraft are safer to travel in than a car.
 Providing the passenger is secured with an appropriately sized restraint, has some form of hearing protection, and is accompanied by a responsible adult there should be no issues.

 When booking an aircraft for a private charter or reserving a spot on a tour flight it is up to the parent to select an aviation company with a good history and reputation for safety.
 Most companies have the highest standards of aircraft maintenance, pilot training, and strict weather limits, but I personally know a few where the cash comes first and aircraft issues get ‘Put off’ until later – Those companies are the ones with several accidents in their history!

-Most aviation tour companies employ pilots that have at least 1000 hours of piloting experiance if not much more.
+Most aviation tour companies employ pilots that have at least 1000 hours of piloting experience, if not much more.
 These pilots usually come from two sectors of their careers:

-Pilots in the Early Part of their Career: These pilots have usually spent the last few years as a flying instructor teaching all the emergency procedures to students who are trying to kill them!
-They are very well practiced and competent pilots, even if they may seem a little young at times.
+Pilots in the Early Part of their Career: These pilots have usually spent the last few years as flying instructors teaching all the emergency procedures to students who are trying to kill them!
+They are very well-practiced and competent pilots, even if they may seem a little young at times.